Johnny Benson Jr.: Busch and Trucks: 2004–2010

 On November 6, 2008, Benson announced that he would not be returning to Bill Davis Racing after the 2008 season.
 On December 8, 2008, Benson announced that he would be joining the Red Horse Racing team to drive the No. 1 Toyota Tundra in the 2009 season.
 Benson's crew chief from the 2008 season, Trip Bruce, also joined the No. 1 team.
-On June 8, 2009, it was announced that Red Horse Racing was having to suspend the No. 1 due to a lack of sponsorship after competing in eight races with four Top 10 finishes.
+On June 8, 2009, it was announced that Red Horse Racing was having to suspend the No. 1 due to a lack of sponsorship after competing in eight races with four top-ten finishes.

-On June 13, 2009 Benson was burned in a fiery crash in an ISMA Supermodifieds race at Berlin Raceway.
+On June 13, 2009, Benson was burned in a fiery crash in an ISMA Supermodifieds race at Berlin Raceway.
 He was transported to Spectrum Health Butterworth Hospital with where he was hospitalized suffering from a broken collarbone, separated shoulder, three broken ribs, bruised lungs, a fractured wrist and third-degree burns on one elbow.
 After undergoing two surgeries for the burns and a separated shoulder, Benson fully recovered.

 For the 2010 season, Kyle Busch Motorsports intended to field a truck for Benson, but did not to secure the necessary sponsorship.
 Benson served as a mentor to Kyle Busch Motorsports' drivers Brian Ickler and Tayler Malsam.
 Benson drove for Team Gill Racing in the season opener at Daytona finishing eighth.
-He then drove for Billy Ballew Motorsports at Martinsville, Kansas, and Dover finishing in the Top 10 in all three races including a pair of 5th-place finishes at Martinsville and Kansas.
+He then drove for Billy Ballew Motorsports at Martinsville, Kansas, and Dover finishing in the Top 10 in all three races including a pair of fifth-place finishes at Martinsville and Kansas.
 Benson's only race for Kyle Busch Motorsports came at Texas where he finished tenth.
 This was his final race in NASCAR.

 Turn One Racing announced in 2011 that they intended to field a truck for Benson in 2012, but the deal fell through due to sponsorship issues.

 Post-racing career

 Benson currently works for the National Motorsports Appeals Panel.
-Benson is retired from NASCAR, but still races a supermodified for car owner Brad Lichty on the ISMA tour.
+Although Benson retired from NASCAR, he still raced a supermodified for car owner Brad Lichty on the ISMA tour until 2025.
 He also served as the pace car driver for the 2021 SRX Series.
 In 2023, Benson was announced as a competitor for the SRX Series in a one-off appearance at Berlin Raceway.
+Benson retired from driving competition on March 6, 2026.